robertwilliams21040/Rover-Noters/Journals.md

 Technially entered on 9/10/2020 (gotta get better about that ).
 Had a few busy days of work and home life so I pushed the Journal entry back abit.
 Created the Index for each section and updated the repository.
 Need to clean my room and look for that sodering practice kit that I know I still have only alittle progress but some progress is better then no progress.

+***
+### Entry #3 9/16/2020

+Ordered the soldering iron, pratice kits, and desoldering wick.
+Gonna be a while before I make any more significant progress on the project.
+Part because I need to learn how to solder, and part because I just dropped like $900 on car repairs.
+Oh well, thems the BREAKS (inside joke lol).